achron/PSA/README.md

 ## 👨‍💻 Authors

-Made with ❤️ by the PSA Team
+Crafted with ❤️ by the PSA Team